-Amici are deeply concerned lest this litigation unnecessarily delay significantly, if not thwart entirely, a meaningful step forward toward the development of substantial, badly needed domestic oil resources.
+Amici are deeply concerned lest this litigation delay significantly, if not thwart entirely, a meaningful step forward toward the development of substantial, badly needed domestic oil resources.
 As a result of massive private investment, and sustained technological innovation, the United States has begun to turn the corner on domestic oil production, with 2009 production exhibiting the first increase in over 18 years.

 The federal government forecasts continued growth in domestic production, largely as a result of the successful and ongoing development of Outer Continental Shelf ("OCS") resources.
 Such progress creates an array of benefits, extending from employment, to balance of trade, to economic growth, to national security.
-But these benefits can only be realized if prudent exploration efforts such as those being pursued in the Beaufort Sea are allowed to move forward in a timely fashion.
-This lawsuit, and any stay that would prevent Shell Offshore from conducting its planned exploratory drilling during the brief 2010 open-water drilling season, threaten that objective.
+But these benefits can only be realized if prudent exploration efforts such as those being pursued in the Beaufort Sea and Chukchi Sea are allowed to move forward, and in a timely fashion.
+These petitions threaten that objective.

-Furthermore, this legal challenge could frustrate fundamental congressional objectives regarding the timing and character of the approval process for OCS activities.
+Furthermore, these legal challenges seek to frustrate fundamental congressional objectives regarding the timing and character of the approval process for OCS activities.
 Congress in the OCS Lands Act, 43 U.S.C. § 1331 et seq., established a finely tuned, four-step process for OCS operations, with the explicit goal of encouraging the "expeditious" exploration and production of the Outer Continental Shelf.
 Consistent with the both limited and transient nature of exploratory drilling, Congress dictated that exploration plan approval decisions be made quite promptly, within 30 days of plan submittal, and be based upon existing information.

-Literally thousands of OCS exploration plans have been approved under that timetable and standard, including the exploration plans submitted with respect to the 31 OCS exploratory wells that have already been drilled in the Beaufort Sea.
-Over 25 million barrels of oil have already been produced from federal leases in the Beaufort Sea OCS.
+Literally thousands of OCS exploration plans have been approved under that timetable and standard, including the exploration plans submitted with respect to the thirty-one OCS exploratory wells that have already been drilled in the Beaufort Sea, and the five OCS exploratory wells that have already been drilled in the Chukchi Sea.
+Over twenty-five million barrels of oil have already been produced from federal leases in the Beaufort Sea OCS.